EmmaRamirez/nuzlocke-generator/README.md

 # Nuzlocke Generator

-Nuzlocke Generator is a simple web application currently in progress that will have the functionality to generate random rulesets for Pokémon nuzlockes, given a set of constraints.
+Nuzlocke Generator is a simple web application currently in progress that will have the functionality to generate random rulesets for Pokémon [http://www.nuzlocke.com/challenge.php](Nuzlockes), given a set of constraints.

-Currently, it is going to accept
-- Number of Rulesets
-- Game Version
-- Desired Difficulty
+It currently accepts difficulty and # of ruleset inputs.